FCC To Officially Rescind Net Neutrality Rules On Thursday - Slashdot

 Comcast will be charging those goats extra to show you the good part.

-More evidence that there are real differences (Score:4, Insightful)
+More evidence that there are real differences (Score:5, Informative)

 Re: (Score:1)